Mobile App Exercise Intervention for Pregnancy

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is the BumptUp app safe for use during pregnancy?
+What evidence suggests that the BumptUp app is effective for improving physical activity during pregnancy?

 Rachel A Tinius, PhD